 The purpose of the Occupational Qualifications Committee is to provide, guide and make recommendations to the QCTO Council on matters relating to occupational qualifications development and registration of Occupational Qualifications on the Occupational Qualifications Sub-Framework (OQSF).

-- Consider evaluated qualifications and part qualifications for recommendation to Council.
+Considers evaluated qualifications and part-qualifications for recommendation to Council.

-- Recommend to Council inputs on policy matters regarding the development of occupational qualifications and part qualifications.
+Recommends to Council inputs on policy matters regarding the development of occupational qualifications and part-qualifications.

-- Guide the advocacy on registered occupational qualifications and part qualifications.
+Guides the advocacy on registered occupational qualifications and part-qualifications.

 Quality Assurance Committee

-- The committee will generally provide guidance to Council on all matters related to Occupational Quality Assurance aimed at establishing and improving the standard and quality of provisioning, assessments and certification for qualifications on the OQSF.
+Provide guidance to Council on all matters related to Occupational Quality Assurance aimed at establishing and improving the standard and quality of provisioning, assessments and certification for qualifications on the OQSF

-- Where applicable, the committee will report and advise Council on issues pertaining to statistical research studies planned and/or carried out by the Monitoring and Research units.
+Where applicable, report and advise Council on issues pertaining to statistical research studies planned and/or carried out by the Monitoring and Research units

-- Recommend to the QCTO Council policy input with regard to the functioning of AQPs.
+Recommend policy input to the QCTO Council in regard to the functioning of AQPs

-- Act as the appeals committee on matters relating to accreditation and assessment.
+Acts as the appeals committee on matters relating to accreditation and assessment